En Español

 Oregon Climate and Agriculture Network

-Support for the development of culturally-appropriate communications about soil health practices for OrCAN’s network of farmers and farm service providers that emphasizes the significant historic and current contributions of BIPOC farmers and honors and promotes indigenous and ancestral soil health practices.
+Oregon Climate and Agriculture Network’s mission is to convene an inclusive producer-centered network to promote soil health and climate resilience across Oregon through collaboration, education, and advocacy.
+Wildseeds Grant funds support the development of culturally-appropriate communications about soil health practices for OrCAN’s network of farmers and farm service providers that emphasizes the significant historic and current contributions of BIPOC farmers and honors and promotes indigenous and ancestral soil health practices.

 Fresno, CA